 What this means for the ecosystem

-With 16.4% of skills rated Dangerous and an average trust score of just 62.4, the OpenClaw ecosystem has a security problem.
+With 0.3% of skills flagged Dangerous by automated triage and an average trust score of just 84.3, the OpenClaw ecosystem has a security problem.
 The barrier to publishing a skill is low, there's no automated security review, and users have had no easy way to assess risk — until now.

 What you can do